relja-dimitrijevic/comp_library/README.md

 ## License

 Code is licensed under MIT.

-Branding (name, logo) is not included in the license.
+Branding (name, logo, design) is not included in the license.
+See TRADEMARK.md for details.